 Requirements – what you should know

-In order for your Binding Financial Agreement to be enforceable, the following requirements must be met:
+In order for your BFA to be enforceable, the following requirements must be met:

 - Both you and your spouse / partner must have obtained independent legal advice prior to signing the agreement; and